 The trademark of our program is the opportunity for students to gain lifelong professional development skills (resume, cover letter, interview advice, writing samples, etc.) via a series of professional development seminars and activities in which students engage during our program orientation, as well as throughout the semester.
 These skill-building activities enhance the students' ability to connect with internship opportunities and make networking connections that extend beyond the boundaries of participation with our program.

 Internships are not guaranteed.
 However, we have, historically, achieved a nearly 100% hire rate for our students, with nearly every student receiving an internship, if they placed their deposit before the deadline.
 As such, it is very important to submit your application, and place your deposit early to ensure that you can apply for multiple internships.

 Unfortunately, we cannot guarantee an internship with any organization.
 We would be happy to help students apply for a position with any agency, but whether or not a student receives an internship depends on the agency's requirements and their intern hiring needs.

 The majority of the internships in Washington, DC, are unpaid.
 However, since Washington Semester Program is an academic internship program, students in the credit-bearing program will receive 4 American University units of academic credit for the internship hours worked and internship class in the fall or spring.
-Students in the Washington Semester Summer Internship Program will receive 1 or 3 American University units of academic credit for the internship hours worked and internship class.
+Students in the Washington Semester Program Summer will receive 3 American University units of academic credit for the internship hours worked and internship class.

 There are a few paid internships in DC, but they are extremely competitive, and it is recommended to apply as early as possible.